sodiqojodu/news-ingestion-project/README.md

 # Real-time News Ingestion System

 This project is a production-grade, real-time news ingestion system built with FastAPI.
 It ingests various news content formats (e.g., headlines, full-text articles, scraped content, documents) via REST API, WebSocket, and UDP, stores the data in Elasticsearch, and provides a query API for fast retrieval.
-An optional in-memory cache is implemented using `async_lru` to speed up frequently queried news articles.
+An in-memory cache is implemented using `async_lru` to speed up frequently queried news articles.

 ---